chrissix666/Jellyfin-Keyboard-LibraryNavigation/README.md

 This userscript that lets you control Jellyfin entirely by typing.
 Start typing anywhere in the web UI (not while a video is playing, not while a real input field is focused, e.g. on search) and press **Enter** to run a command, **Backspace** to edit, **Escape** to clear.

-Every example line below is annotated with: whether it's **bare** (current page only) or **remote** (jumps from anywhere), whether it **jumps** or **plays**, and — where a line is a variation of the one above — what exactly changed.
-Titles and actors are deliberately varied line by line rather than repeated, so you can see the breadth of a real library reflected throughout.

 ---

 ## Installation